 Contact Keane Law Firm

 Rear-end crashes happen far too frequently.
 If you have suffered a whiplash injury or other harm due to another person’s negligence, it’s important to contact a personal injury attorney as soon as possible.
 The law limits the amount of time you have to file a claim.
 Contact Attorney Ed Keane today at (712) 234-3088 to discuss your case.
+Also, be sure to look over our FAQ page for any answers to your questions.

 This website has been prepared by Keane Law Firm for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.